wp-plugins/spider-event-calendar/readme.txt

 * Possibility to display events of only specific categories, when pressing the mentioned category labels below.
 * Possibility to use the same color for the event categories (legend display below the calendars) for a uni-color design.
 * Support for both 12-hour and 24-hour time options.
+* All categories legend for displaying all events or returning to original state after hitting a specific category

 Upgrade to [WordPress Calendar Pro](http://web-dorado.com/products/wordpress-calendar.html) to add features: